Battle of Guam (1944): Consolidation and counter-attacks

 During the first night, Shigematsu attempted to drive the Marines off the high ground they held using the 2nd Battalion, 18th Infantry Regiment and the 2nd and 3rd Battalions of the 10th Mixed Regiment.
 Although they inflicted heavy casualties on the Marines, they could not break the American lines.
 Early the next morning, the 319th and 320th Independent Infantry Battalions attempted to recover Adelup Point and Chonito Cliff, but were unsuccessful.
 The counterattacks disrupted American plans on the left, and efforts to gain Bundschu Ridge failed.
-The 3rd Marine Division fared better on the right, where the 9th Marines overran the villages of Tepungan and Piti, and occupied the ruins of the Pit Naval Yard.
+The 3rd Marine Division fared better on the right, where the 9th Marines overran the villages of Tepungan and Piti, and occupied the ruins of Piti Naval Yard.
 At 14:25, the 3rd Battalion, 9th Marines, landed on Cabras Island, using LVTs to avoid the mined causeway.
 The island was not occupied, but was liberally sown with land mines.

 During the night of 22–23 July, the 321st Independent Infantry Battalion launched a counterattack against the 21st Marines.
-By morning, only about 50 men remained of what had been a 488-strong battalion.
-The Marines had also lost heavily, and in the counter-attack and the fighting on Bundschu Ridge, the 3rd Marines had lost 615 men.
+By morning, only about 50 soldiers remained of what had been a 488-strong battalion.
+The Marines had also lost heavily, and in the counter-attack and the fighting on Bundschu Ridge, the 3rd Marines had lost 615 Marines.
 Turnage resolved to make another all-out assault on Bundschu Ridge on 23 July.
-Every available weapon pounded the ridge, but when the attack was made it was discovered that most of the Japanese defenders had withdrawn.
+Every available weapon pounded the ridge, but when the attack was made they discovered most of the Japanese defenders had withdrawn.
 The 3rd Marines secured the ridge and spent the rest of the day dealing with isolated nests of riflemen and machine gunners.
-The locus of the Japanese defense was now the Mount Tenjo Road; in American hands this could allow tanks to move up to the Fonte Plateau.
+The locus of the Japanese defense was now the Mount Tenjo Road; in American hands it could allow tanks to move up to the Fonte Plateau.
 Two battalions of the 21st Marines attacked up a ravine between the 3rd and 21st Marines, only to encounter a hail of machine gun fire from the cliffs overhead.
 An air strike was called in but the Marines' positions were too close to the bomb line and seventeen Marines were killed or wounded.